 Even if you don’t like writing, blogging may still be a good option for you.
 There are many entrepreneurs who have built massive audiences online by video blogging on YouTube.
 But even if you have a YouTube channel, you should still publish your videos on your own website as well, because at the end of the day, you don’t own YouTube, and they can pretty much do whatever they want because it’s their platform.

 Keep in mind that blogs have been around for quite some time, so there are a lot of them out there (millions, actually).
 As a result, it can take a lot of time and effort to build an audience online strictly from blogging.
-Be prepared to publish a lot of high quality articles (or videos) consistently for a long period of time before you start to monetize.
-The goal in the beginning is to build an audience, not make money right away.
+Be prepared to publish a lot of high-quality articles (or videos) consistently for a long period of time before you start to monetize.
+The goal, in the beginning, is to build an audience.
+It’s not to make money right away.

 Once you have a decent amount of traffic to your blog, then you can start to think about monetizing.
 One way to make money from your blog is to join Google’s AdSense program.
 By participating in this program, you allow Google to display banner ads throughout your website, and each time someone clicks on an ad, you will be paid.
 You won’t make very much money per click (sometimes as low as a few cents), but if your blog attracts thousands of visitors per day or more, that money starts to add up.
 You can do the same thing on YouTube.
 If you sign up for their ad program, they will display ads on your videos and pay you whenever someone clicks on those ads.

 If you’d rather not have ads all over your blog or videos, you may want to consider using affiliate marketing.
 With affiliate marketing, you find someone else’s product or service that you think your audience would be interested in, join their affiliate program (if they have one), and then promote their product or service to your audience.
 You will be given a unique link so the seller can track where the referral came from, and if your referral results in a sale, they will pay you a commission.